 HOUSEHOLDS WITHOUT CHILDREN

-Single adult individuals accounted for 49% of all homeless persons counted, a total of 508 people.
-Total single individuals increased by 2% (499) increase from 2018.
-The information below also includes the 1 youth only household.
+Single adult individuals accounted for 49% of all homeless persons counted, a total of 513 people.
+Total single individuals increased by 1% (508) increase from 2019.

-- There was one youth only household, under the age of 18 in the youth shelter; there were two in 2018.
+- There were no youth only household, under the age of 18 in the youth shelter; there was one in 2019.

 HOUSEHOLDS WITH CHILDREN

-- 13% (20) of the families were considered transition age youth households as all the family members were under the age of 25 years old, a 17% (24) decrease from 2018.
+- 16% (26) of the families were considered transition age youth households (head of household under the age of 25 years old) an 8% (24) increase from 2019.

 - Shifting resources supporting temporary housing options to support more permanent housing options, such as rapid rehousing and permanent supportive housing (see housing inventory count) à